 How to Avoid Weight Gain for Menopausal Women

-The recent study reported that those who were post-menopausal experienced a bigger increase in blood sugar levels after eating a carbohydrate-rich meal compared to those who were pre-menopausal.
+The ZOE study, led by Dr Sarah Berry, reported that those who were post-menopausal experienced a bigger increase in blood sugar levels after eating a carbohydrate-rich meal compared to those who were pre-menopausal.
 As a result this also increased their risk of heart disease and type 2 diabetes.
 Unwanted menopause side effects!

 Carbohydrates are made up of three components; fibre, starch and sugar.
 But you are probably already aware that not all carbohydrates are created equally.
 For example, fibre and starch are both “complex carbs”, whereas sugar is a “simple carb”.
 And there’s a big difference between them!
 There’s more information about this topic on the Healthline website.